nickjmiller/nickjmiller.github.io/_posts/2020-05-30-the-workout-app.md

 attribute | type | purpose
 -- | -- | --
-image | string/mp4 url| A looping gif of how to perform the exercise, performed by my friend [here's his site](themedicalrinse.com) description/title | string | Information on the exercise muscles | array of strings | Muscles targeted by the exercise, future work would be to sort by this equipment | array of strings | Equipment needed for exercise, future work would be to only show exercises that a user has equipment for
+image | string/mp4 url| A looping gif of how to perform the exercise, performed by my friend.
+[Here's his site](themedicalrinse.com) description/title | string | Information on the exercise muscles | array of strings | Muscles targeted by the exercise, future work would be to sort by this equipment | array of strings | Equipment needed for exercise, future work would be to only show exercises that a user has equipment for